What is hepatitis B?

 There is no cure for hepatitis B. Treatment is helpful to decrease the amount of virus

 in your blood and decrease risk of complications.

 Long-term or chronic hepatitis B can cause severe liver damage.
 The most severe liver

-to the need for a liver transplant.
+need for a liver transplant.